-Map 3: Urban Form identifies the site known as the University Innovation Quarter located north of 32 Avenue NW, east of 37 Street NW, south of 40 Avenue NW and Crowchild Trail NW and west of 31 Street NW, as a Comprehensive Planning Site.
+The University Innovation Quarter is formally known as the University Research Park.
+Map 3: Urban Form identifies the lands, north of 32 Avenue NW, east of 37 Street NW, south of 40 Avenue NW and Crowchild Trail NW and west of 31 Street NW, as a Comprehensive Planning Site.